yyzeng/ppInk/readme.md

 *mouse wheel:*

-Mouse wheel allows you to modify the pen width. this can be easily observed with the tipped cursor. in this configuration, finding the mouse may be difficult to find in this configuration : you can then depress the alt key to get the arrow(or customized) cursor shift+mouse wheel allows to select pen note1 : mouse wheel / shift+ mouse wheel can now be swapped (shift+mouse wheel to access pen width) : available in options / pen tab note2 : as said above, two hotkeys are available to control width through the keyboard.
+Mouse wheel allows you mainly to modify the pen width. this can be easily observed with the tipped cursor. in this configuration, finding the mouse may be difficult to find in this configuration : you can then depress the alt key to get the arrow(or customized) cursor.
+When Number tool is selected, instead of change pen with, it changes the number size. shift+mouse wheel allows to select pen note1 : mouse wheel / shift+ mouse wheel can now be swapped (shift+mouse wheel to access pen width) : available in options / pen tab note2 : as said above, two hotkeys are available to control width through the keyboard.